endeavouros-team/repo-testing/README.md

 # repo-testing
 A testing repo for EndeavourOS.

-Packages here are not meant for ordinary users, but EOS devs.
+Packages here are not meant for ordinary users, but EOS devs only.

 You may use the repo by adding the following entry to your **/etc/pacman.conf**:
 <pre>